 Furthermore, no matter how nicely and wonkishly you say it, saying, there’s my solution and there’s non-viable ones is just another way of saying, my way or the highway.
 Just because people like Mead are convinced of the efficacy of the policies that they endorse, doesn't mean that there aren't, in fact, other "remotely viable" policy alternatives.
 True, most teachers want to have a conversation about best practices and pedagogy (how to teach) and about curriculum (what to teach).
 Beyond that, to say that people like me or like any of the Accomplished California Teachers or like Diane Ravitch or like John Thompson or like Nancy Flanagan or like Jose Vilson or like Linda Darling Hammond or like Mike Rose or like Sabrina Stevens Shupe or like any number of education experts and practitioners have proposed no viable solutions and are:

-is insulting and it's lazy.
+”throwing up our hands and saying 'tough cookies, kids,' to the tens of millions of low-income American schoolchildren who have only an 8% chance of ever earning a college diploma"is insulting and it's lazy.
 If you pay any attention at all, you know that most of us are asking for policy that encourages good practice or at least doesn’t harm it.
 And there are policy-oriented organizations out there that most of us endorse.
 To name a few there's the Economic Policy Institute, NEPC (National Education Policy Center), The Albert Shanker Institute, and The Century Foundation.
 (UPDATE: I can't believe I forgot School Finance 101!)

 But as Ta-Nehisi Coates points out in series of posts ("Our Technocratic Overlords") about gentrification in DC, there are actual human beings behind all of those charts and numbers with actual thoughts, feelings, and knowledge of their own.
-Coates says here
+Coates says here,

-"The bugbear of reformers has long been an inability to see humanity in the actual humans they would have reformed."
+"The bugbear of reformers has long been an inability to see humanity in the actual humans they would have reformed."In the next post on the topic he reminds us that,

-Finally, here he talks about how his experiences as a journalist have shaped him as a writer to consider the human beings behind the numbers:
+"Policy without politics is an abstraction.
+This is a feature of democracy, not a bug."Finally, here he talks about how his experiences as a journalist have shaped him as a writer to consider the human beings behind the numbers:

-TNC put words to exactly what I find so problematic with a strictly technocratic approach: The technocrats and policy analysts such as Mead and Ygelsias refuse to consider what the policies they endorse actually do in schools and how they affect the practices of educators and the experiences of the students.
+"Looking back on this, the thing that strikes is the importance of journalism.
+I think it's really easy to become the sort of writer who reads reports from Brookings and analyzes charts and graphs, without ever having to talk to the people captured in the numbers.
+People are scary in a way that think tanks are not."TNC put words to exactly what I find so problematic with a strictly technocratic approach: The technocrats and policy analysts such as Mead and Ygelsias refuse to consider what the policies they endorse actually do in schools and how they affect the practices of educators and the experiences of the students.
 The poor practices those policies cause is what motivated many of the practitioners and parents (the very people Mead denigrates and mocks) to get involved in the SOS March.
 The technocrats have become too hung up on being technically right, on being right according to some set of data or another; if only they were a a bit more hung up on being human.

 Neo-liberals like Mead accuse their critics of "magical" thinking.
 So I say, agreed, we need to bring more policy critiques and alternatives to the forefront.
 But if they think that paying teachers extra for higher student test scores, getting rid of due process rights for teachers, flooding the system with charter schools, offering vouchers, and believing blindly in the free market is going to somehow lift "tens of millions of low-income American school children" into college and out of poverty, then I'd say they've got a magical wand problem of their own to consider.
 Lastly, no policy solution can work without consideration of the perspectives of those on the ground, of the very people those policies affect.
 Otherwise we are left with wonks insisting that their graphs and charts and clipboards represent a deeper truth than the actual experience of thousands of teachers, administrators, parents and students.